 • Increased adoption on a network scale increases the sustainability of the open infrastructure ecosystem by driving increased use, awareness, and contributions (technically, financially, and socially) to open infrastructure services and providers.

-• Focusing on networks for our IOI Fund launching in 2024 introduces a new approach in the open infrastructure funding space and complements the funding aims of other open infrastructure funding and advocacy organisations focused on directly funding services and providers.
+• Focusing on networks introduces a new approach in the open infrastructure funding space and complements the funding aims of other open infrastructure funding and advocacy organizations focused on directly funding services and providers.

 • Developing synergies with networks also strengthens the infrastructure of the participating networks and pilots new models for coordinated adoption and investment in open infrastructure, with potential impacts beyond the timeline of the fund